This advice applies to England. Change country

 Where to get information and advice about special educational needs

 There are many organisations that can support you if your child has special educational needs.
 Some organisations, such as Contact a Family and IPSEA, can offer specialist advice, including how to prepare for an appeal.

 Other help you can get

-If your child has special educational needs because of a disability or other personal circumstances, you may qualify for other help, for example, from the social services department of your local authority.
-For example, you may be able to get direct payments to help pay for extra help for your child.
+If your child has special educational needs because of a disability or other personal circumstances, you might be able to get help through your local council.
+You can find your local council on GOV.UK.

 You may also be able to claim benefits on behalf of your child because of the extra help the child needs.

 - More on Disability Living Allowance for children under 16

 - More on Personal Independence Payment for people aged 16 and over

 - More on benefits for carers – Carer's Allowance